 Beach Overview

-It’s an excellent spot for those seeking peace and quiet or for sunbathing in the absence of shade on the “uninhabited” part of the beach.
+It’s a brilliant option for sitting in peace and quiet or getting sunburnt in the absence of shade on the “uninhabited” part of the beach.

-During calm weather, the water is clean and clear, though the mud can be unpleasant to walk on.
-During low tide, the sea recedes far from the shore, with the low tide season starting in March.
+During calm periods, the water is clean and clear, but walking on the silt with your feet isn’t very pleasant.
+At low tide, the sea recedes very far from the shore.
+The low tide season begins in March.

 Sunbeds and Shade